adobe/update-prerelease-npm-version/README.md

 # update-nightly-npm-version

-A Github Action to create and publish your node module as a nightly version.
+A Github Action to update your node module version as a nightly version.

 This action provides the following functionality for GitHub Actions users: